ppy/osu-wiki/news/2026/2026-07-03-performance-points-star-rating-updates.md

 First, some context: a core principal in difficulty calculation is chunking.
 Rather than difficulty being awarded for every single object, chunking splits the map into 400ms segments and the hardest note in each chunk is the difficulty for that chunk.
 However, this causes issues, as it is prone to fluctuations without changing a beatmap's difficulty.
 Adjusting a beatmap's offset, for example, is one way that chunking could result in changing star rating without changing the perceived difficulty.
 Rate changes are another, where 0.01 increments could see a decrease in star rating due to the BPM change.
 This is due to chunks being a fixed size, meaning BPM and offset changes will shift which chunks certain notes in a beatmap fall into (thus changing final difficulty).

-Thanks to a [change](https://github.com/ppy/osu/pull/33351) by [Finadoggie](https://osu.ppy.sh/users/14182048), chunks are now tied to objects and are allowed to vary in size.
+Thanks to a [change](https://github.com/ppy/osu/pull/33351) by ::Finadoggie::{ user-id=14182048 }, chunks are now tied to objects and are allowed to vary in size.
 This means that offset and BPM changes are no longer able to influence difficulty on their own.

 Ultimately, this results in random (albeit minor) gains and losses across the board as previous chunking was essentially a random number generator by itself.